ChIPs Network

 Ginsburgs Inducted to ChIPs Hall of Fame

-Supreme Court Justice and trailblazer Ruth Bader Ginsburg was inducted into the ChIPs Hall of Fame along with her husband, Martin “Marty” Ginsburg and daughter, Jane C. Ginsburg.
+Supreme Court Justice and trailblazer Ruth Bader Ginsburg was inducted into the ChIPs Hall of Fame along with her daughter, Jane C. Ginsburg.

 2017